Deutschlandstipendium

 Double funding

-• Information on double funding can be found in the overview of double funding of the Federal Ministry of Education and Research (link leads to a German-language web page).
+• Information on double funding can be found in the overview of double funding of the Federal Ministry of Education and Research (BMBF) (link leads to a German-language web page).

 Offsetting against social benefits & other funding